Puresharper/Puresharp/README.md

 - **Can I intercept async methods?**
 _Async methods ares fully supported by injection and offer a way to intercept each asynchronous steps._

-## More

-_paste here some links talking about DI, AOP, Puresharp, Good Practice._